tibbben/geospatial-visualization/syllabus.md

 -   In class essay that describes how Sheppard (1995) *and any other class material* is relevant in the context of contemporary architecture and urban design.
 300 - 500 words.

 > [slide deck](slides/slides050.html){:target="\_blank"}

+*__Week 6:__ Maps as Stories*  Sept.
+27 - Oct.
+1

+Explore how map images tell stories with beginning, middle, and end as well as providing indexes to elements of the story ....

+> Learning Objectives

+-  Understand maps in context of temporal flows

+> Practical Objectives

+-  Create online story map

+*__Week 7:__ Site Suitability and Raster Math*  Oct.
+4 - Oct.
+8

+Determine areas that best meet several criteria by using raster math to combine multiple data layers that represent the individual criteria of interest.
+Perhaps with sea level rise example.

+> Learning Objectives

+-  Understand data requirements to perform raster math

+> Practical Objectives

+-  Obtain and normalize several data layers to same resolution and scale
+-  Perform raster math and interpret the results

+*__Week 8:__ Miami-Dade County*  Oct.
+11 - Oct.
+16 (short week mon-wed)

+Bring in *guest speaker* from Miami-Dade GIS??
+Look at the Oakland urban plan (or other) and critique.
+Other guest speakers??

+> Learning Objectives

+-  Understand the role of GIS in County governance
+-  Understand the role of GIS in Planning

+> Practical Objectives

+-  Critique of Urban Plan
+-  Navigation of Local Government Data Sources

+*__Week 9:__ Vector Manipulation*  Oct.
+18 - Oct.
+22

+Combine vector layers .... perhaps with environmental justice example, site location of marijuana dispensaries?

+> Learning Objectives

+-  Understand intersect, merge, and other basic vector aggregation tools

+> Practical Objectives

+-  Obtain vector data with an identified aggregation goal
+-  Perform one or more vector manipulations and interpret the results

+*__Week 10:__ Real Estate Mapping*  Oct.
+25 - Oct.
+29

+Explore GIS for real estate: data sources, common issues, online systems, and so on.
+Use this context for learning about SQL queries.

+> Learning Objectives

+-  Understand common attribute data linked to both parcel and building data
+-  Know basic syntax for SQL queries

+> Practical Objectives

+-  Explore GIS and Real Estate Mapping
+-  Historical practices (Sanborn maps)?

+*__Week 11:__*  Nov.
+1 - Nov.
+5

+Collecting data in the field and creating data

+> Learning Objectives

+-  Know basic data design principals for new layers
+-  Understand database permissions and versioning for editing/creating features
+-  Describe basic process for moving vector data to a raster format and vice-versa

+> Practical Objectives

+-  Implement a Layer in ArcGIS online for use with Collector
+-  Create a geospatial data layer and create new features
+-  Transform vector data to a raster layer and vice-versa
+-  Trace features from a raster layer into a vector layer

+*__Week 12:__*  Nov.
+8 - Nov.
+12

+Moving data between applications and formats

+> Learning Objectives

+-  Understand basic geospatial data structures and formats used for data transfer/sharing
+-

+*__Week 13:__*  Nov.
+15 - Nov.
+19

+Introduction to online mapping platforms

+> Practical Objectives

+-  ArcGIS Online / Storymaps
+-  Knight Labs Storymap
+-  Web base APIs: Leaflet, Mapbox, OpenStreetMap

+*__THANKSGIVING BREAK__*

+*__Week 14:__*  Nov.
+29 - Dec.
+3

+Final Project Presentations

+*__Week 15:__*  Dec.
+6. - Dec.
+8 (short week mon-wed)

+Final Project Presentations

 ---